 We denote an open ball of radius $r$ centered at $x\in\Xc$ by $\openball(x,r)\defeq \{x'\in\Xc\suchthat \rho(x,x')< r\}$ and the closed ball by $\closedball(x,r)\defeq \overline{\openball(x,r)}$.
 The support of a measure $\mu$ is denoted as $\supp(\mu)\defeq \{x\in\Xc\suchthat \mu(\openball(x,r))>0,~\forall r>0\}$.

-Given sample $\Dc=(\Xb,\Yb)=\{(X_i,Y_i)\}_{i=1}^N$ and a point $x\in\Real^d$, we use $X_{(k)}(x;\Xb)$ to denote the $k$-th-nearest neighbor of $x$ from the sample instances $\Xb=X_{1:N}$ and use $Y_{(k)}(x;\Dc)$ to denote the corresponding $k$-th-NN label among $\Yb=Y_{1:N}$; any tie is broken arbitrarily.
+Given sample $\dataset=(\Xb,\Yb)=\{(X_i,Y_i)\}_{i=1}^N$ and a point $x\in\Real^d$, we use $X_{(k)}(x;\Xb)$ to denote the $k$-th-nearest neighbor of $x$ from the sample instances $\Xb=X_{1:N}$ and use $Y_{(k)}(x;\dataset)$ to denote the corresponding $k$-th-NN label among $\Yb=Y_{1:N}$; any tie is broken arbitrarily.
 The $k$-th-NN distance of $x$ is denoted as $r_k(x;\Xb)\defeq \rho(x,X_{(k)}(x;\Xb))$ for $k\le N$.
-We will omit the underlying data $\Dc$ or $\Xb$ whenever it is clear from the context.
+We will omit the underlying data $\dataset$ or $\Xb$ whenever it is clear from the context.

-Throughout in the paper, we use $N$, $M$, and $n=N/M$ to denote the size of the entire data $\Dc$, the number of data splits, and the size of each data split, respectively, assuming that $M$ divides $N$.
+For the rest of the paper, we use $N$, $M$, and $n=N/M$ to denote the size of the entire data $\dataset$, the number of data splits, and the size of each data split, respectively, assuming that $M$ divides $N$ for simplicity.